fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 In modern JavaScript applications, we can add tried-and-tested open source libraries and utilities by installing [packages](https://docs.npmjs.com/about-packages-and-modules) from the [NPM registry](https://www.npmjs.com/).
 This can aid development by letting you concentrate on your application’s _unique features_ rather than reinventing the wheel for already-solved common tasks.

-A typical example might be to add [axios](https://www.npmjs.com/package/axios) or [node-fetch](https://www.npmjs.com/package/node-fetch) to a Node.is project to provide a means of making API calls.
+A typical example might be to add [axios](https://www.npmjs.com/package/axios) or [node-fetch](https://www.npmjs.com/package/node-fetch) to a Node.js project to provide a means of making API calls.

-We can use a _package manager_ such as yarn or npm to install packages.
-When our package manager installs a package it lists it as a project _dependency_ which is to say that the project depends upon its presence to function properly.
-It then follows that we advise anyone who wants to run the application to first install its dependencies.
-And the project owner (you and your team) is responsible for _managing_ its dependencies over time by:
+We can use a _package manager_ such as [yarn](https://yarnpkg.com/) or [npm](https://www.npmjs.com/get-npm) to install packages.
+When our package manager installs a package it logs it as a project _dependency_ which is to say that the project depends upon its presence to function properly.

+It then follows that anyone who wants to run the application should first install its dependencies.

+And it’s the responsibility of the project owner (you and your team) to manage the project’s dependencies over time.
+This involves:

 - updating packages when they release security patches;
 - maintaining compatibility by staying on package upgrade paths; and
 - removing installed packages when they are no longer necessary for your project.

 While it’s important to keep your dependencies updated, in a recent survey by Sonatype [52% of developers said they find dependency management painful](https://www.sonatype.com/resources/white-paper-state-of-the-software-supply-chain-2019).
 And I have to agree that it’s not something I generally relish.
-However over the years I’ve gotten used to the process and found some things that work for me, which I’ll note here.
+However over the years I’ve gotten used to the process and found some things that work for me.

-## Simplified process
+## A simplified process

-The whole process might go something like this (using [Yarn](https://yarnpkg.com/)).
+The whole process might go something like this (using [yarn](https://yarnpkg.com/)).

 <figure>